 BRYAH BASIN MANGANESES JOINT VENTURE - MINERAL RESOURCE STATEMENT

-A summary of the Mineral Resources at the Bryah Basin Manganese Area as at 30 June 2022 is shown in Table 3.
+A summary of the Mineral Resources at the Bryah Basin Manganese Area as at 30 June 2023 is shown in Table 3.
+This resource was updated post reporting period and is reported earlier in the report.